z-adams/SUpipeline/manual.md

 z-adams@Z-ThinkPad-T450s:~/Desktop/SU/test1/$ python script_that_calls_penelope.py
 ```

-The current working directory is `~/Desktop/SU/test1/` both in the case where
+The current working directory is `~/Desktop/SU/test1/` both in the 2nd case where
-a script that imports penelope.py is in the current directory, and even in the
+a script that imports penelope.py is in the current directory, and in the first
-2nd case, since even though penelope.py lives in `~/Desktop/SU/SUpipeline/`,
+case, since even though penelope.py lives in `~/Desktop/SU/SUpipeline/`, it's
-it's being called from our cwd.
+being called from our cwd.

 Note that a python script can also change the cwd using `os.chdir('path')`